SGD Help: Locus Summary Page

 Physical and genetic interaction data are currently bulk loaded from the BioGRID database hosted by Mike Tyers' group at University of Toronto.
 The curation of the BioGRID interaction data is a collaborative effort between the Tyers lab, SGD Colony at Princeton University and SGD project at Stanford.
 Details about the experiments and associated interactions, as well as references, are displayed in a sortable table accessible from the Interactions tab or by clicking on the "Interaction evidence and references" link in the gray bar.
 More information about physical and genetic interaction data is available on the interactions help page.

 The Expression Summary section shows a summary graph displaying the number of experiments in which mRNA expression changed, either increasing or decreasing, and the extent of the change.
 Clicking on this graph takes you to an entry page to access the microarray analysis tool SPELL, which allows you to find the datasets that show relevant changes in gene expression for a gene or gene list.
-For more information about SPELL, check the SGD tutorials page.
+For more information about SPELL, view a brief video tutorial.
 The Expression Summary section also contains a number of external links to resources with expression information.

 The protein information section contains links to a number of resources, particularly those with localization and homolog information.
 In addition, the "Protein evidence and references" link in the gray section divider takes you to the first page of a trio of pages containing protein-specific information.
 These pages can also be accessed via the Protein tab.
 These three pages contain information about the protein's sequence, chemical and physical properties, and domains and motifs.
 The protein is also displayed in an interactive proteome viewer that highlights sequence information.
 See the protein information help page for more details.